sharetribe/flex-docs/src/docs/background/01-concepts/index.md

 ### Admin API

 The application programming interface for accessing admin functionality.
-The Admin API can be used to customize admin applications (located in Console) and to build integrations to third-party software.
+The Admin API can be used to build integrations to third-party software.

 Planned.